 Both.
 Preparing graduates who are competent in their chosen academic discipline and who know how to negotiate their way in the world is Fisher's commitment to you.

 Approximately 20% of our applicants are undecided, and many more change their major over time.
 Each student will have a freshman advisor and a peer advisor to work with them.
 Once they declare a major, they will have an advisor in their field of study.

-Our Career Center is also a great place for students to explore majors and outside opportunities.
+Our Center for Career and Academic Planning is also a great place for students to explore majors and outside opportunities.

 Life at Fisher

 If you were to ask Fisher students about life on campus, they would likely use one word: busy.
 It sounds a bit cliché, but truly, there is never a dull moment on the Fisher campus.

 First-year students enroll in the Learning Community Program—groups of students who take two of their first-year courses together.
 This makes it possible for new students to become acclimated to college life by studying with and getting to know a core of professors and fellow students extremely well.
 The Learning Community Program is the foundation of the First-Year Program at Fisher.